 These experiences might mean that research you conducted with your faculty mentor gets published in a national scientific journal, like it did for Bobby Geiger when he was only a sophomore.
 Or it could be that you will go on a service trip to Uganda to help improve educational facilities like Meghan Davis did as a freshman.
 Or it could mean that you land an exclusive internship with the Columbus Zoo and Aquarium or gain professional insight from a one-on-one conversation with a national network news anchor.

 “You can only learn so much in the classroom.
 Hands-on experience gives you the chance to actually apply that knowledge to real-world scenarios and problems.
 It also helps you determine if you are in the right field of study,” said Chase Moyer, a senior Actuarial Science major.
-“I know what I’m learning (in my internship) at Nationwide will help me understand my interests while guiding me and my career.”
+“I know what I learned [in my internship] at Nationwide helped me understand my interests and guided me and my career.”

 Leading a life of purpose